Bonny Serrano Avenue: Route description

 The four-lane avenue begins as a continuation of Pinaglabanan Street at P. Guevarra Street in Barangay Corazón de Jesús, San Juan.
-It proceeds due east and runs through the boundary between barangays Bagong Lipunan ng Crame in Quezon City, and West Crame in San Juan, passing by the San Juan Municipal Cemetery before arriving at the northern side of Camp Crame.
+It proceeds due east and runs through the boundary between barangays Bagong Lipunan ng Crame in Quezon City, and West Crame in San Juan, passing by the San Juan Municipal Cemetery before arriving at the northern side of Camp Crame, where it expands to six lanes just before intersecting with 2nd Avenue.
 East of its junction with Epifanio de los Santos Avenue junction, the road forms the northern boundary of Camp Aguinaldo with barangays Socorro, San Roque, and Bayanihan, intersecting with 15th Avenue at Gate 1 of Camp Aguinaldo.
 It then intersects with Katipunan Avenue (C-5) via overpass, passing through barangays Blue Ridge A, Blue Ridge B, and Saint Ignatius before terminating at Eulogio Rodríguez Jr. Avenue (C-5) in Libis near Camp Atienza, where it continues as FVR Road to the Marikina–Infanta Highway in Calumpang, Marikina and Santolan, Pasig.
 This section of the avenue connecting Katipunan and Eulogio Rodríguez, Jr. Avenues is a designated component of Circumferential Road 5 (C-5) and National Route 11 (N11), while the section from EDSA to Katipunan Avenue is designated as National Route 185 (N185).